 Priya graduated from the University of Georgia with a double major in Microbiology and Psychology.
 She then continued her studies at The University of Alabama at Birmingham (UAB), earning MD and MPH degrees.
-Priya's background is in clinical medicine, as she completed her clinical internship in Internal Medicine and one year of residency training in Physical Medicine & Rehabilitation at VCU Health System.
-She currently works as a research assistant with Dr. Jessica Mittler and serves as the Clinical Director of MedFest for Special Olympics Virginia.
-Priya will transition to Assistant Professor at the University of Louisville in the fall of 2016.
-She will have a joint appointment within the School of Public Health and Information Sciences and within the Department of Neurosurgery, which will allow her to pursue both of her research areas of interest: health disparities research related to people with intellectual and developmental disabilities and outcomes research related to the clinical field of Physical Medicine & Rehabilitation.
+She completed her clinical internship (PGY1) in Internal Medicine and one year of residency training (PGY2) in Physical Medicine & Rehabilitation (PM&R) at VCU Health System.
+Priya is currently an Assistant Professor at the University of Louisville, with a joint appointment within the School of Public Health and Information Sciences (SPHIS) and within the Division of PM&R. She engages in both quantitative and qualitative research methodologies to address her interest in the health disparities experienced by people with intellectual and developmental disabilities.

 Qutubuddin, A. A., Chandan, P., & Carne, W. (2015).
 Chapter 45: Degenerative movement disorders of the central nervous system.
 In D. X. Cifu (Ed.), Braddom's physical medicine & rehabilitation (5th ed., pp. 1017-1027).
 Philadelphia, Pennsylvania: Elsevier.

-Matt is a research assistant at VCU’s Office of Health Innovation where he helps design and implement program evaluations for VCU Medical Center.
-As a research assistant to Laura McClelland, Ph.D., Matt investigated organizational drivers of patient experiences and Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores.
-He co-instructed an introductory course in health care systems and is now working on his dissertation research which focuses on primary care team processes and outcomes.
+Matt is a data analyst at VCU’s Office of Health Innovation where he designs and implements program evaluations for VCU Medical Center.
+In collaboration with Laura McClelland, Ph.D., Matt has researched the relationship between organizational practices that support clinician well-being and patient experiences with care.
+In past years he has co-instructed an introductory course in health care systems and is now working on his dissertation research which focuses on primary care team processes and outcomes.

 Matt graduated from St. Lawrence University with a Bachelor of Science in Biochemistry and a Master of Science from the University at Albany (SUNY) in Health Policy and Management.